ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 #### P2P

-During sync, the block body withdrawal hash is computed from the withdrawals list in the block body.
+During sync, we expect the withdrawals list in the block body to be empty (OP stack does not make use of the withdrawals list) and hence the hash of the withdrawals list to be the MPT root of an empty list.
-When verifying the final block that is synced, if Isthmus is active at such a block's header, we expect that the computed withdrawal hash must match the hash of an empty list of withdrawals.
+When verifying the header chain using the final header that is synced, the header timesetamp is used to determine whether Isthmus is active at the said block.
+If it is, we expect that the header `withdrawalsRoot` MPT hash can be any non-null value (since it is expected to contain the `L2ToL1MessagePasser`'s storage root).
-The header `withdrawalsRoot` MPT hash can be any non-null value in this case.
-Verification of the final block is performed after a header is available so that the header's timestamp can be checked to see if Isthmus is active.

 #### Backwards Compatibility Considerations